Pakistan U16 Trials For Bangladesh Series From Wednesday - UrduPoint

 Pakistan U16 Trials For Bangladesh Series From Wednesday

-The trials will be held from 18 to 22 September in which the players will play four one-day practice matches with a rest day in between, said a spokesman of the Pakistan Cricket board here on Thursday.
+The trials will be held from 18 to 22 September in which the players will play four one-day practice matches with a rest day in between.

 The invited players have been selected on the basis of their recent performances on international tours and domestic U16 regional tournaments.

 Pakistan will host Bangladesh for a bilateral series in Lahore next month.
-The details of the schedule will be announced soon, he said.
+The details of the schedule will be announced soon.

+The following players will take part in the trials (in alphabetical order):